simonw/datasette/docs/plugin_hooks.rst

                         )
                     ),
                     "label": "Edit schema for this table",
-                    "description": "Add, remove, rename or alter columns for this table."
+                    "description": "Add, remove, rename or alter columns for this table.", }
-                }
             ]